talhatallat/talhatallat/Python Programming/Chapter 4 - working with lists/README.md

 * Use a for loop to print each food the restaurant offers.
 * Try to modify one of the items, and make sure that Python rejects the change.
 * The restaurant changes its menu, replacing two of the items with different foods.
 Add a block of code that rewrites the tuple, and then use a for loop to print each of the items on the revised menu.
+#### 4-14.
+PEP 8: Look through the original PEP 8 style guide at https://python.org/dev/peps/pep-0008/.
+You won’t use much of it now, but it might be interesting to skim through it.
+#### 4-15.
+Code Review: Choose three of the programs you’ve written in this chapter and modify each one to comply with PEP 8:
+* Use four spaces for each indentation level.
+Set your text editor to insert four spaces every time you press TAB, if you haven’t already done so (see Appendix B for instructions on how to do this).
+* Use less than 80 characters on each line, and set your editor to show a vertical guideline at the 80th character position.
+* Don’t use blank lines excessively in your program files.